Number of Stanford nominees : 10

 In order to nominate a Stanford student for this fellowship, the student’s faculty advisor must agree to provide funding for the tuition and fees shortfall, and this must be described in the nomination materials being provided to the VPGE office.
 If the student will be funded on a supplemental assistantship (up to 25% FTE), those funds can only be used to provide salary and a tuition allowance - the student cannot be required to use that money to pay other university fees.
 If additional support is needed, the faculty member will have to either pay the balance from his or her own unrestricted resources, or to identify those resources from within the department or school.
 With the exception of the Cardinal Care subsidy and support for SGF Fellows (below), no central university funds will be provided to support HHMI fellows.

-The HHMI fellowship may be combined with a Stanford Graduate Fellowship (SGF).
-The SGF will supplement both stipend and tuition to the level of the SGF or provide full SGF support through Summer Quarter of the fifth year of graduate studies.
+The HHMI fellowship may be combined with a Stanford Graduate Fellowship (SGF) provided the fellow is already budgeted for 4 quarters of support in 2014-15.
+For those Fellows, the SGF will supplement both stipend and tuition to the level of the SGF or provide full SGF support through Summer Quarter of the fifth year of graduate studies.

 Nominations are being solicited from the following schools:

-For the Schools of Engineering and Humanities and Sciences, please use the Nomination Submission link to submit your nominations.
 The submission instructions vary for each school, please be sure to follow the instructions for the submission school.
 Instructions can be found via the links above.
-The School of Medicine submissions should follow the School of Medicine nomination link.

 Each of those schools will canvas their graduate programs, and may select a limited number of candidates for consideration for this fellowship.
 Recognizing the interdisciplinary nature of many of our students' programs, we will use the following nomination groundrules:

-Each school will need to submit the following information in a single pdf file for each of their nominees.
-The nomination files should be sent to Ann George, email@example.com, by no later than Friday, November 16.
+Each school will need to submit the following information in a single PDF file for each of their nominees.
+Each page should have the full student name and "HHMI" listed on the top or bottom of the pages.
+The nomination must be submitted to VPGE by no later than Friday, November 15, 2013.

 HHMI will then provide the individual applicants with information about completing the online application – including instructions for recommenders to upload their own reference letters into an online system.